NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 **Module name:** *profile_field*

 The User Preference module checks the logged in user's profile for a field indicating the user's preferred language.
 To enable this, you will need your Wild Apricot account number and a API Client ID.
-If you do not know your account number, you can obtain it from `Settings > Account` in the Wild APricot backend.
-To obtain a CLient ID, [follow the instructions here](https://gethelp.wildapricot.com/en/articles/180-authorizing-external-applications) for setting up User Authentication.
+If you do not know your account number, you can obtain it from `Settings > Account` in the Wild Apricot backend.
+To obtain a Client ID, [follow the instructions here](https://gethelp.wildapricot.com/en/articles/180-authorizing-external-applications) for setting up User Authentication.
 You will also need to set up a field - either a dropdown list (recommended) or a radio button - with options that match the Language labels used during the script setup.

 If a logged in user has this field set, the website language will switch to that language upon login.